Detroit Police Scanner Encryption: Motor City's Information Blackout

 Community Response & Local Activism

-Detroit has active organizations working on police transparency:
+Several Detroit organizations are working on police transparency:

 Coalition for Police Transparency and Accountability (CPTA)

-The Detroit-based CPTA has documented use-of-force incidents and police misconduct.
-In October 2025, Detroit City Council passed an ordinance requiring police to release critical incident videos within 30 days—but CPTA pushed for a stronger 7-day requirement.
-The coalition continues advocating for greater transparency.
+CPTA has documented use-of-force incidents and police misconduct across Detroit.
+In October 2025, Detroit City Council passed an ordinance requiring police to release critical incident videos within 30 days.
+CPTA pushed for a 7-day requirement and continues pressing for stronger standards.

-A community-run Facebook page with over 233,000 followers that once provided real-time scanner information to residents.
-Since encryption, the page has pivoted but continues documenting public safety incidents.
+A community-run Facebook page with over 233,000 followers that once relayed real-time scanner information to residents.
+Since encryption, the page has shifted its approach but keeps documenting public safety incidents.

 Metro Detroit News

-Independent photojournalist Abe has been vocal about encryption's impact, speaking to Fox 2 Detroit and other outlets.
-He plans to protest the FBI encryption rule and engage lawmakers about alternatives.
+Independent photojournalist Abe has spoken publicly about encryption's impact on his work, including interviews with Fox 2 Detroit.
+He has stated plans to protest the FBI encryption rule and push state lawmakers on alternatives.

 The Misinformation Problem

-Without scanner access, Detroit residents increasingly rely on unverified social media:
+Without scanner access, Detroit residents increasingly turn to unverified social media for information:

 "You're going to get a lot of people now just posting, 'I saw eight police cars at this intersection.'
 People are going to just be guessing as to what's happening."